 Ron Pinkney, CC BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0>, via Wikimedia Commons

-This is a list of the Top 20 altrockchick reviews of all time (2011-2025), based on reader visits, updated on September 25, 2025.
+This is a list of the Top 20 altrockchick reviews of all time (2011-2025), based on reader visits, updated on January 30, 2025.

 The list does not include my most-read posts.
 That honor belongs to my four-episode erotic biography.
 Each episode earned more than double the hits of the top-read review.
 I had to take it down because some people interpreted the series as an advertisement for illegal services and I found my inbox filled with sleazy propositions.

-It’s important to remember that the list is based entirely on reader interest, and is not a compilation of what I consider my best work.
+It’s important to remember that the list is based entirely on reader interest and is not a compilation of what I consider my best work.

 I’ve also included the ten least-read posts down at the bottom (of course).